LLNL/axom/src/axom/core/docs/sphinx/core_containers.rst

   ]

 Similar to ``std::vector``, when using an internal array the ``Array`` and ``MCArray`` classes can reserve memory in anticipation of future growth as well as shrink to the memory in use.
+Please refer to the `Array API Documentation <../../../../doxygen/html/classaxom_1_1Array.html>`_ and
+`MCArray API Documentation <../../../../doxygen/html/classaxom_1_1Array.html>`_ for details.

 The ``StackArray`` class is a work-around for a limitation in older versions of the nvcc compiler, which do not capture arrays on the stack in device